Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Conclusion

 We use a two-component model consisting of a S\'ersic profile to represent the host galaxy and a point source to represent the AGN.
 Structural parameters of the S\'ersic component are determined using \textsc{GALFIT}, while the flux contributions of the AGN and host galaxy in each band are estimated using MCMC fitting.

 Our key results are as follows:

-\begin{itemize} \item Among the 17 broad-line AGN galaxies in our sample, we detect extended host-galaxy emission in 9 targets.
-For 6 sources, the fit doesn't show a significant improvement when using a two-component (PS + S\'ersic) model compared to a single PS model (-500 $ < \Delta$ BIC $<$ 0).
-For the remaining 2 sources, PS + S\'ersic model does not improve the fit relative to a single PS model.
-The radial profiles of these two targets in both short-wavelength (SW) and long-wavelength (LW) bands closely follow the PSF, indicating that their emission is AGN-dominated across all bands. \item We perform SED fitting using the host-galaxy fluxes derived from our image decomposition.
-We find that incorporating image decomposition into the SED fitting can lead to stellar mass estimates 1--2 dex lower than those obtained from SED fitting without image decomposition when the AGN component is not identified.
-In cases where clear AGN signatures are already present in SED fitting based on total photometry, the derived stellar masses remain consistent, typically differing by $\lesssim 0.6$ dex.
+\begin{itemize} \item Among the 17 broad-line AGN galaxies in our sample, we detect extended host-galaxy emission in 9 galaxies.
+For 6 of the galaxies with no detection, the fit does not show a significant improvement when using a two-component (PS + S\'ersic) model compared to a single PS model ($-$500\,$<$\,$\Delta{\rm BIC}$\,$<$\,0).
+For the remaining 2 galaxies with no detection, a single PS model is formally preferred ($\Delta{\rm BIC}$\,$>$\,0).
+The radial profiles of these two galaxies in both short-wavelength (SW) and long-wavelength (LW) bands closely follow the PSF, indicating that their emission is AGN-dominated across all bands.

+\item We find that incorporating image decomposition into SED fitting can lead to stellar mass estimates 1--2 dex lower than those obtained without image decomposition {\em when the AGN component is not detected in the sptially-integrated SEDs}.
+In the cases where clear AGN signatures are already present in the spatially-integrated SEDs, SED-fitting analyses with or without image decomposition would produce consistent stellar masses, typically differing by $\lesssim 0.6$ dex.

-\item The detected host galaxies exhibit relatively low stellar masses compared to their black hole masses, resulting in a significant offset from the local scaling relation.
-Elevated M$_{\text{BH}}$/M$_*$ ratios have also been reported in other LRD surveys; however, our targets show systematically higher ratios compared to results based on photometry-only SED fitting without image decomposition.
-In contrast, when compared to LRDs whose stellar masses are derived using imaging-based decomposition, our inferred ratios are consistent.
+\item The detected host galaxies exhibit relatively low stellar masses compared to their black hole masses, resulting in a significant offset from the local M$_{\text{BH}}$/M$_*$ scaling relation.
+Elevated M$_{\text{BH}}$/M$_*$ ratios have also been reported in other LRD surveys; however, our galaxies show systematically higher ratios compared to the results based on the SED fitting without image decomposition.
+In contrast, when compared to LRDs whose stellar masses are derived using image decomposition, our inferred ratios are consistent.

 \end{itemize}